Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ### List role assignments

-To enumerate all role assignments in the Synapse workspace you can call `GetRoleAssignments`.
+To enumerate all role assignments in the Synapse workspace you can call `ListRoleDefinitions`.

 ```C# Snippet:ListRoleAssignments
 Response<IReadOnlyList<SynapseRoleDefinition>> roleAssignments = definitionsClient.ListRoleDefinitions();